Are you the responsible rebel we are looking for?

 The Hunt & Hackett wish list.
 The right candidate:

-- Has done a technical study and are able to think/work on a HBO, WO level;
+- Has done a technical study and is able to think/work on a HBO, WO level;

 - Able to work independently on a medior level and has 3 years of working experience;